Purpose of this Publication

 Student Aid Information

-Financial aid programs available to undergraduate students include academic and need-based scholarships, grants, Federal Work-Study, federal educational loans, and alternative loans through various private lenders.
+Financial aid programs available to undergraduate students include merit and need-based scholarships, grants, Federal Work-Study, federal educational loans, and alternative loans through various private lenders.
 Students interested in consideration for financial aid should complete the Free Application for Federal Student Aid (FAFSA) online at www.studentaid.gov.
 Incoming students interested in consideration for university need-based scholarships should complete the CSS Profile online at www.cssprofile.org during their incoming year.
-Visit the Student Financial Aid Office website at www.baylor.edu/sfs for additional information regarding the financial aid application process.
+Visit the One Stop Student Financial Aid Office webpage at https://onestop.web.baylor.edu/ for additional information regarding the financial aid application process.

 The provisions of this catalog do not constitute a contract, expressed or implied, between Baylor University and any applicant, student, student’s family, faculty, or staff member.
 Baylor University reserves the right to withdraw courses at any time, or change fees, tuition, rules, calendar, curricula, degree programs, degree requirements, graduation procedures, and any other requirement affecting students.
 Changes will become effective at the time the proper authorities so determine, and the changes will apply to both prospective students and those already enrolled.
 This catalog is a general information publication only and it is not intended to nor does it contain all regulations that relate to students.